sim2realAI/sim2realAI.github.io/_posts/2020-06-29-dream-camera-calibration-sim2real.markdown

 <!-- ## A DREAM of Better Camera Calibration -->
 ## An Overview of DREAM

 DREAM is a two-stage pipeline.
 The first stage detects keypoints of a manipulator in an input RGB image.
-The second stages uses the detected keypoints along with the camera intrinsics and robot proprioception to estimate the camera's pose with respect to the manipulator.
+The second stage uses the detected keypoints along with the camera intrinsics and robot proprioception to estimate the camera's pose with respect to the manipulator.
 The first stage involves two-dimensional inference, whereas the second stage involves three-dimensional inference.
 Our work is inspired by DOPE: Deep Object Pose Estimation (Tremblay et al.).

 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_pipeline.png" width="100%">
 *The DREAM pipeline.
 Stage 1 consists of the first four steps shown in this diagram.
 Stage 2 is the last step, which outputs the camera transform.*

-DREAM is a great example of an approach that is enabled by deep learning that _also_ leverages classical algorithms.
+DREAM is an approach that is enabled by deep learning while _also_ leveraging classical algorithms.
 As an alternative to directly regressing to pose, such as in PoseCNN (Xiang et al.), vision-based geometry algorithms, such as perspective-n-point (PnP), provide a principled method for estimating pose from keypoint correspondences if the camera intrinsics are available, as in our case.
 Therefore, we need not apply deep learning to the entire pipeline to regress directly to pose, which has the risk of "baking in" the camera intrinsics and limits how well the algorithm generalizes to other cameras.
 Geometric algorithms do not have this problem and will transfer well to other cameras.
 (In fact, for our work, we demonstrated this for three different cameras.)
 Thus, we utilize deep learning for what it's excellent at --- image detection --- and the rest of the problem is thereafter solved using a geometric algorithm.

 This post will largely focus on the first stage, and how we achieved sim2real transfer for keypoint detection using only synthetic data.